Accept Cookies

 Applicants must complete the form below and forward it to gpspecialtytraining.nimdta@hscni.net or specialty.nimdta@hscni.net as soon as possible after acceptance of post.

 Application for Deferral of Commencement of Specialty Training for Hospital Specialty Training applications, NIMDTA will seek support from the appropriate Head of School and Training Programme Director.
+All applications will be considered by the relevant Head of Department and applicants will be advised by email of the outcome.

-Deferral Form 2024
+Deferral Form 2025

 Allocation of placements will take place on completion of the recruitment process.
 If you have special circumstances which need to be considered when allocating your placement, please complete the appropriate documentation in the ‘Special Circumstances – Guidance for Specialty Trainees’ which can be found HERE.

 It is inevitable that some applicants will be disappointed by the outcome for the recruitment process as it is a competitive one.
 A complaints process is an essential safeguard against unfairness.
-The complaints process for 2024 recruitment appears below:
+The complaints process for 2025 recruitment appears below:

-National Complaints Policy - Recruitment 2024
+MDRS Complaints Policy - Recruitment 2025

 If an applicant has concerns or complaints about their interview process, they should raise this immediately with the Recruitment Lead before leaving the interview venue.
 The Recruitment Lead will then complete this form.